 assigned, the Task can be

 canceled.
-This will primarily occur for one of two reasons:
+This will primarily occur for one of three reasons:

 - The Task is canceled by an API request